Erfanit64/UBC-MDS-CL.github.io/partner_info.md

 ## FAQ

 Here are answers to some frequently asked questions regarding our capstone course.
 Don't see the answer to your question here, or elsewhere on the capstone course website?
-Please contact Milad Maymay at `maymay@science.ubc.ca`.
+Please contact Ryan Taylor at `ryan.taylor@ubc.ca`.

 #### 1. Is there a fee to participate as a partner?
 Do students get paid?